erinwitkop/apoptosis_data_pipeline/ANALYSIS_NOTES_2020/Step_by_Step_Analysis_Notes_R_Markdown.md

                 - The C. gigas genome file contains all the genomic scaffolds (it has never been assembled to chromosome level like oysters) and the mitochondrial genome.

             - Creating new indexes using code in `02_Build_Hisat_Indexes.sh`.
 Indices created!

   2. Creating script to perform HISAT 2 alignment and SAMtools sorting on files for each experiment.

+    a.
+Dermo transcriptomes, He OsHV1, Zhang Vibrio and ROD transcriptomes are currently finished being preprocessed.
+Starting HISAT on these transcriptomes.
+Checked script to make sure correct indexes and paths were used.

+        - Received error running the script: Checking with kevin about how to resolve conflict `foss/2016b(13):ERROR:150: Module 'foss/2016b' conflicts with the currently loaded module(s) 'foss/2018b' foss/2016b(13):ERROR:102: Tcl command execution failed: conflict foss

+GCCcore/5.4.0(13):ERROR:150: Module 'GCCcore/5.4.0' conflicts with the currently loaded module(s) 'GCCcore/7.3.0'
+GCCcore/5.4.0(13):ERROR:102: Tcl command execution failed: conflict GCCcore`